-Accurate measurements of oil, gas and water flowrates are a critical part in optimization, reservoir management and flow assurance of petroleum production systems (Falcone et al. (2001)).
-A traditional method of measuring these flowrates is well testing which can be conducted by rerouting a well stream into a test separator or by changing wellhead choke opening and tracking the change of the rates at an inlet separator.
-Another alternative are multiphase flow meters (MPFMs) which allow to avoid separating the multiphase flow streams and measure the flowrates from each single well or a cluster of wells in real time.
+Accurate measurements of oil, gas and water flowrates are a critical part in production optimization, reservoir management and flow assurance of petroleum production systems (Falcone et al. (2001)).
+A traditional method for measuring these flowrates is well testing which can be conducted by re-routing a well stream into a test separator, or by changing wellhead choke opening and tracking the change of the rates at an inlet separator.
+Another alternative are multiphase flow meters (MPFMs) which allow to avoid separating the multiphase flow streams while measuring the flowrates from single wells or a cluster of wells in real time.
 Despite this advantage, MPFMs are expensive and can be a subject to degradation and costly repair (Patel et al. (2014)).

-An alternative way of estimating the multiphase flowrates is to combine field measurements such as pressure and temperature with first principles mathematical models which accurately represent specific system parts or the system as a whole.
-Some measurements are used as input parameters (as model boundary conditions) together with tuning variables such as flowrate or choke discharge coefficient.
-The remaining parameters are estimated by the models.
+Another possible way to estimate the multiphase flowrates is to combine field measurements such as pressure and temperature with first principles mathematical models which accurately represent specific system parts or the system as a whole.
+Some measurements are used as inputs to the model (as model boundary conditions) together with tuning variables such as flowrate or choke discharge coefficient.
+The remaining measurement values are estimated by the models.
 The differences between the estimated and actual measurement values are minimized by an optimization solver.
-This approach is called Virtual Flow Metering (VFM) and can be used as a back-up to MPFMs as well as a standal one metering solution.
+This approach is called Virtual Flow Metering

+(VFM) and can be used as a back-up to MPFMs as well as a standalone metering solution.

 As an alternative to the first principles models, one can use a data-driven approach in order to estimate the flowrates.
 In this case, the specifics of the production system such as geometry of the well tubing or choke are not considered and only field measurements are used to identify the system model.
-The advantage of using these models is a low computational cost and relative simplicity in comparison to the first principles VFM systems.
-These facts are especially of advantage if one has no access to the first principles models and uses it as a black-box system, for instance, in a commercial multiphase flow solver.
-In this case, computing gradients for optimization is computationally expensive while the data-driven models provide the gradients at a much lower cost.
-Moreover, a welltrained data-driven model allows to predict the flowrates in real time with a sampling time of seconds while VFM based on first principles models may have a time delay due to solving the embedded non-linear optimization problem.
+The advantage of using these models is a low computational cost and relative simplicity in comparison to the first principles VFM methods that typically solve complex PDE conservation equation systems.
+These facts are especially of advantage if one does not have full access to the first principles model equations, for instance, in a commercial multiphase flow solver.
+In this case, computing gradients for optimization is computationally very expensive, while the data-driven models can provide the gradients at a much lower cost.
+This allows a well-trained data-driven model to predict the flowrates in real time with a sampling time of seconds, while VFM based on first principles models may have a significant time delay due to solving the embedded non-linear optimization problem.

-The most popular data-driven approach in VFM is feedforward neural networks (NNs) with various modifications of structures and weights optimization, see Berneti and Shahbazian (2011) and AL-Qutami et al. (2018) with the associated references.
-Despite the high accuracy of NNs, there are some disadvantages associated with them.
-First, it is difficult to establish a good rule for NN architecture construction, such that creating a successful structure of the NN requires strong user's experience and can be time consuming.
-Also, the accuracy of NNs is dependent on the scale of the input features and target variables, such that
+The most popular data-driven approach in VFM is based on feed-forward neural networks (NNs) with various modifications of structures and weights optimization, see Berneti and Shahbazian (2011) and AL-Qutami et al. (2018) with therein references.
+Despite the reasonable accuracy of NNs, there are some disadvantages associated with them.
+First, it is difficult to establish good rules for NN architecture construction, such that creating a successful structure of the NN requires strong user experience and can be time consuming.
+Also, the accuracy of NNs is dependent on the scale of the input features and target variables, such that NNs require data normalization (Sola and Sevilla, 1997).
+This is especially the case in VFM since the scale of the features varies widely.
+Also, the resulting NN is used as a black-box model and sometimes it is difficult to understand the reason behind its behavior.
+Hyperparameters tuning to avoid model overfitting is also often a challenge in NNs training.

-$\star$ The authors gratefully acknowledge the financial support from the center for research-based innovation SUBPRO, which is financed by the Research Council of Norway, major industry partners, and NTNU.
+$^{^\}star$ The authors gratefully acknowledge the financial support from the center for research-based innovation SUBPRO, which is financed by the Research Council of Norway, major industry partners, and NTNU.